-- Midterm exams cover everything since the last exam, but I also give a printed Topics List 1 week in advance. - By nature, this course is rather cumulative, so be prepared to use earlier skills too. - Exams usually have a small, individualized take-home portion due the next class day also. - Answers without work/support do not earn full credit.
-Justifications and proofs must be rigorous. - Justifications/work/proof are graded on correct MATH knowledge, notation, reasoning, and style. - Honesty and integrity are expected; violations may result in a 0 for all involved. - Tentative dates are on the course calendar on our web page. - Students with SRU-approved accommodations must submit ODS requests one week in advance. - Exam solutions are posted outside my office door and on D2L after grading. - Make-up Exam Scores require a documented reason and meaningful efforts to contact me in advance. - If I approve your make-up score, you won't actually take an immediate replacement exam, adding stress to a likely already stressful return to class. - Instead, your percentage on the relevant material when it shows up on the cumulative Final Exam will fill in for your missed midterm exam score.
-Study that doubled material extra well!
+- Midterm exams cover everything since the last exam, but I also give a printed Topics List 1 week in advance. - By nature, this course is rather cumulative, so be prepared to use earlier skills too. - Answers without work/support do not earn full credit.
+Justifications and proofs must be rigorous. - Justifications/work/proof are graded on correct MATH knowledge, notation, reasoning, and style. - Tentative dates are on the course calendar on our web page. - Students with SRU-documented disabilities must submit ODS requests one week in advance. - Exam solutions are posted outside my office door and on D2L after grading. - Make-up Exams require a documented reason and meaningful efforts to contact me in advance. - If I approve your make-up, you won't actually take an immediate replacement exam, adding stress to a likely already stressful return to class. - Instead, your percentage on the relevant material when it shows up on the cumulative Final Exam will fill in for your missed midterm exam score.

-Final Exam: cumulative, worth 150 course points total, no collaboration, honesty/integrity expected
+Final Exam: cumulative, worth 120 course points total, no collaboration

-- You MUST take the Final at the scheduled time: THURSDAY, Dec.
-12, 1:00-3:00 (in this room) - Students with SRU-approved accommodations must submit exam paperwork to me one week in advance. - Final exams are not returned to you, and grades typically take 3-5 days to finalize.
+- You MUST take the Final at the scheduled time: THURSDAY, May 2, 1:00-3:00 (in this room) - Students with SRU-documented disabilities must submit exam paperwork to me one week in advance. - Final exams are not returned to you, and grades typically take 3-5 days to finalize.